WITCH4242/WITCH4242/README.md

 ### ❔ **Who am I?**
 A programmer experienced in JavaScript, NodeJS, and the Discord.JS library.
 I have experience with Guilded's API and creating Transimission Models.
+Intern at Google's UX Design Team.
 Most of my projects are closed source.

 ## </> Current Occupations </>